Trial Marriage: Cast

+Music

+The film featured a theme song entitled "I'll Never Forget" by Gus Kahn and Spike Hamilton.
+The song is sung by Frank Munn on the soundtrack.
+The song entitled "Dear Little Boy of Mine," composed by Ernest Ball and J. Keirn Brennan, was also featured on the soundtrack.

 Production

-The June 29, 1928 issue of The Film Daily announced that Millard Webb was originally supposed to direct, however he was ultimately not involved in the final film.
+The June 29, 1928 issue of The Film Daily announced that Millard Webb was originally selected to direct, however he was ultimately not involved in the final film.

 Reception

 A negative review from Variety on April 17, 1929 wrote: "An uninteresting story given a trite, long-winded, complicated treatment, with no redeeming features in the picturization."

+Trial Marriage was the first film shown when the State Theater in Lexington, Kentucky, opened on April 20, 1929.